akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ### Not me

-Beatrice's fingers were white on the wicker. *It is not me.
-It cannot be me.
-It is some other girl with a goose, some girl they did not tell, some girl who was not me.*
+Beatrice's shaking fingers had turned white from clutching the wicker of the basket to her chest, her eyes staring back up at the castle.

 The mother’s voice broke through.
-“She got to take her bird home.
+“The girl got to take her bird home.
 Walked right out of the hall with it under her arm.”

 Beatrice heard herself laugh.
 It came out loud, too loud, like the caw of a rook startled from a branch.
-“Imagine such a thing.
-A girl keeping her bird.”
+“A girl keeping her bird!
+Imagine such a thing.” *Stop talking.* But her mouth wouldn't.

+The sounds of the wheels grew thin and distant.
 Her hands were cold.
 Her legs were weak.
-The words *it is not me* ran through her mind like the refrain of a song she could not stop singing.
+It felt as if a great space had opened up between her eyes and the world, until she was staring down at another Beatrice journeying in the cart.

 “Imagine that.”
 John turned on his seat to grin at her.
 “Oh, but you look quite pale, miss.”
 His gaze dropped to the basket.
-“What breed of bird did you bring all this way?
-It must have been heavy, you poor thing.”
+“It must have been painful to carry all this way.
+What breed of bird did you bring?”

 “Goose.”
 The word came out before she could catch it.